 Under this system, your license can be suspended or revoked, depending on your status as a driver and how many points you’ve accumulated.

-If you accumulate 13 or more demerit points during the probationary period of 1 year, your driving license can be revoked and become invalid for good without any chance of renewals.
+If you accumulate 13 or more demerit points during your probationary period of 1 year, your driving license can be revoked and become invalid for good without any chance of renewals.
 This means you’ll also have to retake all the necessary driving tests in order to obtain a license to drive a vehicle again.
 Sorry folks, better drive safe!

-If you have no previous suspension record and have accumulated 24 or more demerit points within 24 consecutive months, your driving license will be liable for a first suspension of 12 weeks.
+If you have no previous suspension record and accumulated 24 or more demerit points within 24 consecutive months, your driving license will be liable for a first suspension of 12 weeks. \

 If the suspension period is more than a year, your license will become revoked and invalid.
 You’ll have to retake all the necessary driving tests before you can obtain a license again.

 Demerit points don’t last forever.
 So if you drive safely and don’t rack up any further demerit points within 12 months of your latest conviction, then your points will bee reset.

 Suspension is one way that the police or court can take away your license.
 However, your license can also be disqualified.
 This is something that happens to you, so whether or not you have a current license, you will not be allowed to have or obtain a driver’s license for the period of the disqualification.
 If you do have a current license, the effect of the disqualification is also to suspend that license.
 While they’re very similar punishments, it’s important to understand the difference.